akeshrao/100-Days-of-swiftUI/README.md

 100 Days of SwiftUI (Take your time to learn but don't stop learning)

 # Day 1
-- variables:- var favoriteShow = "Orange is the New Black"
+- variables:- Once you create a variable using var, you can change it as often as you want without using var again.
-- - Once you create a variable using var, you can change it as often as you want without using var again.
+ - var favoriteShow = "Orange is the New Black"
 - constants
 - strings
 - numbers